 This week's host is Liz at Growing Wild, and that's no Fib.
+Stop by for more poetry links from around the Kidlitosphere. |

 This week, I began one of my favorite annual poetry residencies at Northfield E.S.
 I have leading poetry workshops in the third grade for seven years.
 Maybe eight.
 The teachers and I lost count.